The best Wine Route of South Africa!

 The wine history of the oldest New World wine country really started to be written in 1685 here, in the Constantia Region, a few kilometres from the refreshment station of the Cape of Good Hope.

-Over the years, the land of Constantia Valley has been split and today, ten wine farms remain: Groot Constantia, Klein Constantia, Constantia Glen, Beau Constantia, Buitenverwachting, Steenberg, Constantia Uitsig, Eagle’s Nest, Silvermist and Constantia Royale.
-They all benefit from the close proximity of the Atlantic Ocean providing cool moist-laden breezes and cloud cover to mature the grapes perfectly and giving them delicate aromas in a country where warm weather predominates (e.g., Stellenbosch, Franschhoek or Robertson).
-If these farms are close to each other, the wide topographical variations of the area from high mountain slopes to flat valley floors, the diversity of the soils and the different orientations lead to high-quality wines, each with its own character, like the estates on which they are produced.
+Over the years, the land of Constantia Valley has been split and today, fifteen wine farms remain: Groot Constantia, Klein Constantia, Constantia Glen, Beau Constantia, Buitenverwachting, Steenberg, Constantia Uitsig, Eagle’s Nest, Silvermist, Constantia Royale, and High Constantia.
+They all benefit from the close proximity of the Atlantic Ocean providing cool moist-laden breezes and cloud cover to mature the grapes perfectly and giving them delicate aromas in a country where warm weather predominates—Stellenbosch, Franschhoek or Robertson for instance.
+If these farms are close to each other, the wide topographical variations of the area from high mountain slopes to flat valley floors, the diversity of the soils, and the different orientations lead to high-quality wines, each with its own character, like the estates on which they are produced.

 Groot Constantia